-Child care fees, the second largest expense for the Metro Vancouver family, are up \$382 this year or 2.4 per cent.
-Child care fees have seen a steep increase since the federal government scrapped the early learning and child care agreements with the provinces in 2006, more than cancelling out what families with young children got in the federal Universal Child Care Benefit (UCCB).
-Moreover, Metro Vancouver school districts have added an extra week to spring break over the last few years, largely as a cost-savings measure in response to persistent underfunding from the provincial government.
-This has further increased families' child care costs.
+Child care fees, the second largest expense for the Metro Vancouver family, are up \$535 or 3.3 per cent this year.
+Child care fees have increased significantly since the federal government scrapped the early learning and child care agreements with the provinces in 2006.
+Moreover, Metro Vancouver